btholt/complete-intro-to-react-v9/lessons/02-no-frills-react/A-react-without-a-build-step.md

 Let's start by writing pure React.
 No compile step.
 No JSX.
 No Babel.
 No Webpack or Vite.
 Just some JavaScript on a page.

 Let's start your project.
 Create your project directory inside the repo.
-I'm going to call mine `pizza` since we're going to be building a pizza ordering system throughout this course.
+I'm going to call mine `padre-ginos` since we're going to be building a pizza ordering system throughout this course.
 Open that directory in VS Code or your editor of choice.
 Create an index.html and add this markup:

 ```html
 <!DOCTYPE html>